 Writers’ Circle meets Tuesdays from 1pm–2pm in Van Til, Room 5, unless otherwise noted.

-Contemporary Theological Writers: John Piper.
-Explore Dr. John Piper's writings and the lessons that can be gleaned for your own writing and ministry.
+Great Theological Writers: John Henry Newman.
+Explore the writings of John Henry Newman and the lessons to be learned for your own writing and ministry.

 The Pastor and the Pen.
 Rick Phillips, PCA pastor and prolific author, discusses writing in pastoral ministry and offers insight on serving the church and engaging culture with the written word.
 Lunch will be provided

 Tuesday, Nov.
 20, 1–2pm, Van Til Rm.
 2